-Best in full to part sun and medium to wet soil.
-White flowers bloom in June and mature into spherical fruits with tiny seeds.
+Buttonbush grows best in full to part sun and medium to wet soil.
+It has white flowers that bloom in June and mature into spherical fruits with tiny seeds.
+USDA zones 5-9.

 2. Sambucus canadensis (American Elderberry)

-Native to United States, American Elderberry does well in full or part sun and can handle wet soil.
-It is a large shrub reaching a height and width up to 15 feet for USDA zones 3-10.
+Native to the United States, American Elderberry does well in full or part sun and can handle wet soil.
+It is a large shrub reaching a height and width up to 15 feet.
+USDA zones 3-10.

 3. Vaccinium corymbosum (Highbush Blueberry)

-Another large native shrub reaching up to 12 feet in height and width, it grows in full or part sun in medium to wet soil.
+Highbush blueberry is another large native shrub reaching up to 12 feet in height and width.
+It grows in full or part sun and medium to wet soil.
 USDA zones 5-8.